TilleyCodes/web_api_server_assessment/README.md

 Installation for the following packages are required for the web API server to run successfully.
 Steps 5.i-iib under Installation must be completed before running the pip install command below.
 List of required packages are under requirements.txt file and can be used to bulk install per step 6 above.

-- Flask==3.1.0 - a Python web framework used to design web application, APIs and micrservices.
+- Flask==3.1.0 - a web framework fro python used to design web application, APIs and microservices.
     - dependencies:
         - Werkzeug: 3.1.3
         - Jinja2: 3.1.4